 After you default on a federal student loan, the lender might file a lawsuit against you seeking payment.
 While suits for unpaid federal student loans aren't very common because the government has many other ways to collect outside of court, they sometimes happen.

-If you default on a student loan and the creditor files a lawsuit seeking payment, you may have a defense to the lawsuit.
-If one of the below defenses applies in your situation, you may not have to pay the student loan debt.
-However, you must raise any applicable defense in a formal response to the lawsuit, otherwise you will most likely lose the chance to defend yourself.
+If the lender files a lawsuit seeking payment, you might have a defense to the action, such as the debt has been discharged in bankruptcy or forgiven through a federal program.
+You'll have to raise any applicable defense in a formal response to the lawsuit; otherwise, you'll most likely lose the chance to get out of paying the debt.

 If you're sued for nonpayment of a federal student loan, you might be able to raise one or more of the following defenses, among others.

 If you're a victim of identity theft and didn't take out the loan you're being sued over, you can raise this as a defense in your answer to the suit.

 In addition to filing a response to the suit, go to IdentityTheft.gov to create an Identity Theft Report.
 Next, file a report with your local police.
 Keep a copy of the report for your records.
 And contact the U.S. Department of Education Office of Inspector General Hotline at 800-MIS-USED (800-647-8733).

 Also, be sure to review your credit reports to look for further signs of identity theft.

 Sometimes, loan servicers mess up when processing payments, like by inadvertently applying them to another borrower's account.

 In the suit, the lender might ask for attorneys' fees or collection costs that are too high or that the law doesn't allow.
 Or the lender might be asking the court for more than you agreed to pay.